GLOBAL MARKETS-Shares weak after U.S. data, but oil rebounds

 "We're seeing slowing demand and lackluster economic data, which is causing analysts and economists to revise their growth outlooks for the year," said Mark Martiak, senior wealth strategist at Premier/First Allied Securities in New York.

 Investors also looked to the latest corporate earnings reports for signs on the economy's strength, but results were mixed.
-Verizon Communications shares surged 3.5 percent following a better-than-expected profit while Morgan Stanley slumped 4.7 percent as revenue from commodities trading fell sharply.
-UnitedHealth Group dropped 3.7 percent as earnings fell, pressuring insurance companies.
+Verizon Communications shares surged following a better-than-expected profit while Morgan Stanley fell 3 percent as revenue from commodities trading fell sharply.
+UnitedHealth Group dropped 3.7 percent as earnings fell.

 Earlier, Japan's Nikkei average sank 1.2 percent and MSCI's index of Asia-Pacific shares outside Japan fell 0.6 percent, leaving the MSCI world equity index down 0.3 percent.